 (2) Ballot Drop Off at any of the county’s 52 secure drop off sites.
 No postage is required for ballots delivered to drop off sites.

 (3) Vote Centers for in-person voting, helpful assistance, and same-day registration and voting.
-There will be 16 Vote Centers open starting 10 days before the election and then a total of 78 open Saturday before the election through Election Day.
+There were to be 16 Vote Centers open starting 10 days before the election and then a total of 78 open on the Saturday before the election through Election Day.

 Community engagement is essential to prepare voters for the big changes ahead.
 It is important that we help educate voters and ensure that everyone, including members of underrepresented communities and voters with disabilities, understands how and when to vote.
-With all of our efforts, we can assist over 3,000 more individuals to register and many more to the polls.
+Collective efforts , assisted over 3,000 more individuals to register and many more to the polls.